 • Shoddy substitute thumb studs.
 The knockoff thumb studs are misaligned and loose.
 They are not checkered for grip.

-• Crude rip-off of patented LAWKS® mechanism.
-The counterfeit uses an illegal copy of the Lake And Walker Knife Safety (LAWKS®) mechanism which is covered by U.S. patent 5,596,808.
+• Crude rip-off of locking liner mechanism.
 The sample’s actuating lever is badly bent.
-In contrast, genuine CRKT M16-14SF models come with our patented AutoLAWKS™ safety which is marked with a red dot and automatically converts the folder into a strong, rigid knife when opened and locked.
+In contrast, genuine CRKT M16-14SF models come with our automated liner safety which is marked with a red dot and automatically converts the folder into a strong, rigid knife when opened and locked.

 • Under weight and dimensions.
 The counterfeit knife is slightly shorter, has thinner aluminum scales and weighs only 5.2 ounces.
 There is considerable compression flex in the frame with hand pressure.
 The genuine M16-14SF weighs 5.4 ounces, and its heavier 6061 T6 aluminum scales yield virtually no flex from hand pressure.